tokenized/docs/protocol-actions.md

             bool
         </td>
         <td>
             Used to change the smart contract operator address.
 The new operator address must be in the input[1] position, unless issuer is being changed too, then it is in input[2].
+A change of an issuer or operator address requires both the operator and the issuer address to be in the inputs (both signatures) of the Contract Amendment action.
              Example: 1
         </td>
     </tr>